Strayneko/API-Lokasi-Indonesia/README.md

 # API Lokasi Indonesia

-API Data all Province, Distric, Sub Distric and Urban in Indonesia
+An API that provices the names of Province, Districts, Sub Districts and Urban in Indonesia

 ## Getting Started